 - At this time, you are not required to make an annual donation to keep the Support the Horse license plates.

 Q. How do I obtain a certificate?

-The certificates can be purchased in any of these ways:
+The electronic certificate pin can be purchased in any of these ways:

-- Purchase online by adding this item to your Shopping Cart, or
+- Purchase online here at the Equine City Hall by adding this item to your Shopping Cart.

 Q. Can you email or fax my certificate?

 Yes, the entire process is electronic.
 Once the purchase of the electronic certificate pin has been verified, an electronic notice will be sent directly to your phone, tablet or computer, wherever you receive email.